sezanzeb/input-remapper/readme/usage.md

 Changes are saved automatically.
 Afterwards press the "Apply" button.

-To change the mapping, you need to use the "Restore Defaults" button, so that the application can read the original keycode.
+To change the mapping, you need to use the "Stop Injection" button, so that the application can read the original keycode.
 It would otherwise be invisible since the daemon maps it independently of the GUI.